 TrickBot is a trojan, so it gets on your computer disguised as something legitimate, typically a word, excel or PDF document attached to an email.
 If it makes its way into a system, it will most likely download other malware.
 For example, TrickBot often downloads Ryuk ransomware after infection.
 The network is scanned to identify profitable targets for ransomware attacks.
 If deemed such, the ransomware is activated after enough information has been gathered and enough computers have been infected.
 TrickBot also often comes hand in hand with another malware called Emotet.
 When infecting a computer, they often download one another.
 This increases the damage and spreads both malware (and the aforementioned Ryuk) even further.

 Notice that we’ve mentioned that TrickBot can do and can be different things?
 That’s because it’s a modular malware, meaning that not all TrickBot infections are the same.
 Depending on the version used by the attacker, it can include different kinds of functions.
 These versions can also update themselves and download other features.
 This is one of the reasons TrickBot is so popular among cyber criminals.

-TrickBot is a malware type, which has shortly become a major security threat.
-But what is it?
-Why is it such a dangerous type of malware?
-Learn from here!
+TrickBot is a malware type, a computer virus which keeps on evolving.
+But what is TrickBot?
+Why is it so dangerous?
+Learn more from here!